dailystory/docs/articles/push-notifications/index.md

 DailyStory includes several tools for testing Push Notifcations.
 If you have access to the Administration section, navigate to /tools and find the Push Notifications section:

 ![Push Notification Tools](/articles/push-notifications/push-02.png "Push Notification Tools")

+Using these advanced tools you can verify if a Contact has a registered Device Binding, manually register a Device Binding for a Contact, or Send a Push notification to a specific Contact.